WALIII/ARGO/README.md

 ### Temperature, Humidity, Social Time Tracker
-Program running on CIRCE outputs one .csv per day that includes Max/min Humidity and Temperature sampled every 2 seconds, as well as the BOX status for each 'active' BOX in the rig Will also list the name of the bird in each BOX.
+CIRCE outputs one .csv per day that includes Temperature, Humidity as and the BOX door status for each 'active' BOX in the rig, sampled and timestamped every 2 seconds.
+Aggregate_Data will also record a column for the name of the bird in each BOX.

 ![ScreenShot](Screen01.png)

-### Data Distribution
+### STAGE TWO: DATA PARSING

-CIRCE will distribute data to other computers for analysis.
-Collects Data after processing, and places it on a RAID for analysis.
+CIRCE runs a MATLAB script once per day, that will gather data from acquisition computers, pre-process the incoming .mov files (seperate audio/video) and distribute them to a host RAID for future analysis.

-STATUS Page updates the current status of all Data collected over the past several days.
+STATUS Page updates the current status of all Data collected over the past several days, and will update with graphs for each BOX that is active.